 Karl was born in Berlin on 14 May 1913.
 His father, Joachim, was a writer and an editor, and his mother was Eva (Khaca) Pariser.
-Both his parents were Jewish, but the former was not practising.
+Both his parents were Jewish, but the former was not practising1.

 In April 1930, he attended the Odenwaldschule, a free school created in 1910 by Paul Geheeb and Edith Cassirer Geheeb in Ober-Hambach, a suburb of the town of Heppenheim in Hesse.
-The school was at the forefront of pedagogical innovations and many of its pupils would later distinguish themselves in their respective fields, like the Noble prize for physics Hans Bethe (1906-2005), and Klaus Mann (1906-1949), Thomas' son, who also became a writer like his father.
+The school was at the forefront of pedagogical innovations and many of its pupils would later distinguish themselves in their respective fields, like the Noble prize for physics Hans Bethe (1906-2005), and Klaus Mann (1906-1949), Thomas' son, who also became a writer like his father2.
 Both would later emigrate, Bethe because his mother was Jewish and Klaus because he was an anti-Nazist.
 In March 1933, the SA conducted a "Säuberungsaktion" in the school, burning many books, and one year later, in 1934, Nazis were appointed to the school board.
-Some professors fled to Switzerland, like Erich Steinitz (chemist), Paul Geheeb, and Link to other connected Lives on the move:
+Some professors fled to Switzerland, like Erich Steinitz (chemist), Paul Geheeb, and his wife Edith, the latter of Jewish origins, who, in 1934, emigrated to Hasliberg, where they founded the Ecole d'Humanité.

-&lt;sup>1 ASUFi, AC, SS, f.
+1 ASUFi, AC, SS, f.
 "Andermann Karl", application form to the Università di Firenze, 21 January 1935.

-&lt;sup>2 On the history of the school, see: Dennis Shirley, The Politics of Progressive Education.
+2 On the history of the school, see: Dennis Shirley, The Politics of Progressive Education.
 The Odenwaldschule in Nazi Germany, Cambridge, Harvard University Press, 1992; Martin Näf, Paul und Edith Geheeb-Cassirer.
 Gründer der Odenwaldschule und der Ecole d'Humanité.
 Deutsche, schweizerische und internationale Reformpädagogik 1910-1961, Weinheim, Beltz, 2006.